Golden Goose Award

 The Golden Goose Award is a United States award in recognition of scientists whose federally funded basic research has led to innovations or inventions with significant impact on humanity or society.
 Created by Congressman Jim Cooper of Tennessee in 2012, recipients receive the award in a ceremony during the fall each year on Capitol Hill in Washington D.C.

 Background

-Between 1975 and 1988, William Proxmire, a Democratic United States Senator for Wisconsin awarded the tongue-in-cheek Golden Fleece Awards to public officials for squandering public money.
-These awards were often given to scientists working on seemingly obscure studies that were federally-funded, causing ridicule and scrutiny of the usefulness of such research.
+Between 1975 and 1988, William Proxmire, a Democratic United States Senator for Wisconsin awarded the tongue-in-cheek Golden Fleece Awards to public officials for spending public money in ways he considered irresponsible or wasteful.
+These awards were often given to scientists working on seemingly obscure federally funded scientific studies causing ridicule and scrutiny of the usefulness of such research.

 The Golden Goose Awards were established over two decades later in order to highlight the value of federally-funded basic research.
 With the Golden Goose Award, Cooper wanted to reverse the image created by Proxmire's award by highlighting examples of seemingly obscure studies that have led to major breakthroughs and resulted in significant societal impact.
-The award has bipartisan support in Congress and is sponsored by a number of notable organizations and legislators.
+The award has bipartisan support in Congress, sponsored by multiple organizations and legislators.